 Jackson home prices are not only among the most expensive in Wyoming, but Jackson real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jackson is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Jackson who work in management occupations (9.86%), food service (9.77%), and sales jobs (9.11%).

 Of important note, Jackson is also a town of artists.
 Jackson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Jackson’s character.